 Prebake the crust for 15 minutes at 400.
 Remove from oven and compose your quiche.

 For the eggs: crack an egg into a half cup measure and then fill the rest with milk/cream.

 - For a regular pie you will need 6 eggs + cream.
 For a smaller tart you may only need 3-4 + cream.

-- Whisk eggs and cream violently together then pour over the ingredients.
-Add a bit of S&P.
+- Whisk eggs and cream violently together.
+Add S&P.

 Put pan on a cookie sheet.
 Turn oven to 325.

 Place in oven and bake for 40 min (regular pie) or 25 min (tart pan size).
 Check and turn midway.
 If it is not browned, turn oven to 400 for 5-10 min.
 Remove and let set 15 min prior to serving.